 The property can be acquired directly (asset deal) by the buyer from the owner.
 All formal requirements referred to above must be observed meaning that asset deals also need to be notarized in order to be effective.
-In principle, a later modification or addition must be notarized as must a conditional purchase agreement binding offer.
+In principle, a later modification or addition must be notarized as must a conditional binding purchase agreement offer.